AI Outreach Automation

 3. Outlook presents challenges: At 75.6%, Outlook’s lower placement rate reflects its aggressive filtering through Focused Inbox and stricter engagement requirements for enterprise users.

 Volume Warning: Large-scale campaigns sending over 1,000,000 emails per month experienced a 1.09% drop in deliverability in Q2 2025, signaling stricter standards for high-volume senders across all three providers.
+The lesson holds at every scale: pushing volume without reputation is the fastest way to lose placement.

 Why Provider Differences Matter